Virginia Tech Carilion School of Medicine

-The Virginia Tech Carilion School of Medicine is a public, medical school at Virginia Polytechnic Institute and State University (Virginia Tech) located in Roanoke, Virginia.
-The medical school is associated with a university-level research institute called the Fralin Biomedical Research Institute at VTC.
+The Virginia Tech Carilion School of Medicine is a public medical school of Virginia Tech and located in Roanoke, Virginia.
+The medical school is associated with the Fralin Biomedical Research Institute.
 Formed as a public–private partnership with the Carilion Clinic, the medical school grants the Doctor of Medicine (M.D.) degree to its graduates.
-Initially a private institution from 2008-2018, the medical school became an official college of Virginia Tech on July 1, 2018.
+Initially a private institution from 2008 to 2018, the medical school became an official college of Virginia Tech in 2018.

 History

 The college was founded in 2007, and the inaugural class began coursework in August 2010.
-The founding President and Dean of the medical school was Dr. Cynda Ann Johnson, who previously served as the Senior Associate Vice Chancellor at East Carolina University.
+The founding President and Dean of the medical school was Cynda Ann Johnson, who previously served as the Senior Associate Vice Chancellor at East Carolina University.

 On June 19, 2014, the Liaison Committee on Medical Education (LCME) granted full accreditation to the school for its medical education program M.D. degree at the Virginia Tech Carilion School of Medicine.
 In 2019, the LCME continued full accreditation for VTCSOM for eight years, the longest term granted.

 On July 1, 2018, Virginia Tech Carilion School of Medicine became the official 9th college of Virginia Tech, fully integrating with the university, while maintaining its close relationship with Carilion Clinic.

-In December 2018, Dr. Johnson retired, and in July, 2019, Dr. Lee Learman became dean.
+In December 2018, Johnson retired, and in July, 2019, Lee Learman became dean.

 The Virginia Tech Carilion School of Medicine welcomed its 10th class on July 29, 2019.
-Since its opening, eight classes of around 40 students each have graduated, with nearly 100 percent of graduates matching to residency programs.

-Medical Education
+The Department of Neurosurgery was established in June 2023, following approval by the Virginia Tech Board of Visitors.

+In early 2024, VTCSOM announced the Virginia Tech Carilion Dean’s Council Diversity Excellence in Medicine Endowed Scholarship would be renamed the Henrietta Lacks Excellence in Medicine Scholarship.